 The OAH Amplified Initiative, with the support of the Andrew W. Mellon Foundation was launched at the Annual Meeting in Sacramento, California, April 12–14, 2018.
 The aim of the project was to amplify the content presented within the confines of the conference rooms to a wider audience.
-The OAH, with permission from presenters, recorded the audio for all sessions (sessions in which presenters declined the release or where releases were not signed were not recorded).
+The OAH, with permission from presenters, recorded the audio for all sessions.
 The OAH then partnered with the American Association for State and Local History, H-Net, National Council for History Education, National Council for Public History, National Humanities Center, and the Oral History Association to produce projects from the resulting audio files and additional video interviews that were recorded at the conference.
-The projects undertaken by partner organizations are not yet complete, however, OAH members can now listen to and watch content from the 2018 OAH Annual Meeting online.

 Within each session, you will find an abstract and a list of participants.
 If you would like to hear the audio of the session, read paper abstracts (if applicable), or watch any supplemental interviews, click on the “Preview” button.
-Audio files and abstracts can be explored from this page [Figure 2].
+Audio files and abstracts can be explored from this page.

 If the session contains a video component, click on the video and select “Take a Course” to view.
 Sessions with multiple paper presentations have an audio file for the entire session, as well as smaller audio files for each speaker.
 (If there is no file for an individual, it indicates that either they were unable to attend or the recording was corrupted.)
 For those who would like more in-depth interaction, you can click on the “Community” button to start conversations and discussions with your fellow OAH members.
 Once you have finished exploring the session, click on the “Menu” icon on the top left of your screen to return to the Library.
 You can also return to the sessions you previously explored by clicking on the “Learning” button.